-The state’s rental vacancy rate decreased to 4.1% in 2015.
+Not quickly enough — the state’s rental vacancy rate also continues to fall, decreasing to 3.6% in 2016.
 This is well below the historical equilibrium of 5.5%.
 The low rental vacancy rate has contributed to quickly rising rents across the state.
 If the rent jump is going to end soon, multi-family construction needs to rise to meet demand.

 ||1989: 30-year homeownership low|